Skip to main content

 NameTypeDescription

-credentials (required)CredentialsTypeclient API credentials, see Credentials Flow for more information
+credentials (required)CredentialsTypeclient API credentials, see credentials flow for more information

 externals (required)ExternalsTypeexternal implementation of SDK dependencies (External dependencies)